Skip to main content

 At the Canon MJ Group, we take countermeasures immediately in the event of violation of an environmental law, an environmental accident, or similar incident.

-There was no other accident or violation of laws or regulations that had a material impact on the environment or accidents or violations of regulations related to water quality and quantity.
+In 2024, there were no accidents or violations of laws or regulations that had a material impact on the environment or accidents or violations of regulations related to water quality and quantity.
 In addition, the Canon MJ Group was not subject to any fine, penalty, or other sanctions.
-We will continue to work under the environmental management system (ISO 14001:2015 standard), strive to prevent the violations of environmental laws, accidents, and other incidents, and take countermeasures immediately if any violation should occur.
+We will continue to work under the environmental management system, strive to prevent the occurrence of violations of environmental laws, accidents, and other incidents, and take countermeasures immediately if any violation should occur.

 Handling and Leakage of Environmentally Destructive Substances, Pollutants, and Hazardous Waste